dotnet/docs-maui/docs/user-interface/controls/indicatorview.md

 - `ItemsSource`, of type `IEnumerable`, the collection that indicators will be displayed for.
 This property will automatically be set when the `CarouselView.IndicatorView` property is set.
 - `MaximumVisible`, of type `int`, the maximum number of visible indicators.
 The default value is `int.MaxValue`.
 - `Position`, of type `int`, the currently selected indicator index.
 This property uses a `TwoWay` binding.
 This property will automatically be set when the `CarouselView.IndicatorView` property is set.
-- `SelectedIndicatorColor`, of type `Color`, the color of the indicator that represents the current item in the `CarouselView`.
+- `SelectedIndicatorColor`, of type `Color`, the color of the indicator that represents the current item in the <xref:Microsoft.Maui.Controls.CarouselView>.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.